frantzmiccoli/drkns/README.md

 # Return the last `drkns run` to get the execution status
 drkns run

+# Willing to have only the step statuses and not the failed output
+drkns run --summary

 # Clean persisted data older than a week old when there is more than a few
 # (to not overload the cache after too many builds)
 drkns clean